About Astrolearn Astrology Library

 Archive of Astrological Literature

-One of the major projects underway at Astrolearn is the establishment of a thorough online bibliography of printed astrological literature based upon direct access to and examination of the holdings of the archive of astrological literature maintained and developed by Graves with the help of donations from within the astrological and academic communities.
+One of the major projects ongoing at Astrolearn is the establishment of a thorough online bibliography of printed astrological literature based upon direct access to and examination of the holdings of the archive of astrological literature maintained and developed by Graves.

 The library now numbers in excess of 10,000[1] discrete volumes of books and pamphlets on astrology and closely related topics, in addition to over 14,000 individual issues of hundreds of periodicals.
 This tally ranks it among the most extensively stocked with printed astrological literature of all recorded libraries in Europe today[2], though it is only modest in its overall size compared with typical publicly funded and institutional libraries that hold books on a much wider range of subjects.